 This “argument” does a good job of appearing to present reasons, but what it mostly does is describe what happens when something is made illegal.
 It doesn’t say why these conditions will deter drug use.

-This person tries to support the claim that antidrug laws will reduce drug use because laws deter us from doing things that are against the law—but the whole point is that this person is supposed to prove that the law will work!
+This person claims that antidrug laws will reduce drug use because laws deter us from doing things that are against the law—but the whole point is that this person is supposed to prove that the law will work!
 By relying on the notion that all laws work, this person has entirely sidestepped the question of whether this law will be effective; he or she assumed from the get-go that it would be effective.

 The Either-Or Fallacy is also sometimes referred to as a false dilemma.
 It’s a way of oversimplifying an issue by making it seem as if there are only two options.
 You may have heard the saying,